Advanced Aircraft Analysis Module Descriptions

 After invoking the cost module, seven options are displayed:

 - AMPR WeightFor estimation of the Aeronautical Manufacturers Planning Report (AMPR) weight.
-This weight parameter is needed for estimation of the various costs in an airplane program.
+This weight parameter is needed for estimation of the various costs in an aircraft program.

 - R.D.T.E.
 CostFor estimation of the research, development, test and evaluation cost.